-The CAD is responsible for establishing and maintaining approximately 440,773 real and business personal accounts covering 1,054 square miles within El Paso County.
+The CAD is responsible for establishing and maintaining approximately 443,480 real and business personal accounts covering 1,058 square miles within El Paso County.
 This data includes property characteristics, ownership, and exemption information.
-Appraisers update property characteristic data on new construction through an annual field effort.
-Field review priorities depend on existing property data of the last field inspection date.
-CAD staff routinely validates sales during a separate field effort.
-However, numerous sales are validated as part of the new construction and data review field activities.
-CAD acquires general trends in employment, interest rates, new construction trends, and cost and market data through various sources, including internally generated questionnaires to buyers and sellers, university research centers, and market data centers and vendors.
+Appraisers update property characteristic data on new construction and existing property data through an